spack/spack/lib/spack/docs/binary_caches.rst

 -----
 spack buildcache create <>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Create tarball of installed spack package, checksum tarball and sign tarball if gpg2 is available.
+Create tarball of installed spack package and all dependencies.
+Tarballs is checksummed and signed if gpg2 is available.
+Places them in a directory build_cache that can be copied to a mirror.
+Commands like "spack buildcache install" will search it for pre-compiled packages.

 options: